coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

   - Only writing test to cover the implementation details as a way to understand the refactoring of the simple implementation we start with.

 BDD (Dan North), we should test behaviours, not tests.
 People misunderstand what TDD is all about.

+Kent explicitly talks about behaviours, with examples.
+Testing the perimeter surface, not the implementation details.